<<< Back to Results

 Corrective Actions and Recommendations:

+Understand if the MPD software includes logic to evaluate the raw data being received.
 Understand the MPD system logic and ranges and what responses occur when exceeding the defined ranges.
 This information must be considered during the HAZOP (Hazard and Operability) study and assure rig-based personnel understand the system response.
+Determine if conventional flow detection is available for MPD operations and if not, would this additional monitoring parameter provide value. | ||

 safety alert number: 325